logo

 Why BI Adoption Is Still the Core Problem

 Organizations have long assumed better tools lead to better decisions.
 Research consistently shows otherwise.
 The gap is not in data availability or technology.
-It lies in human behavior.
+It lies in the UX and design of the reports themselves.
 When reports feel complex or overwhelming, users stop using them.
 When they feel clear and purposeful, adoption follows.

 25 to 30%